-Canadian stamps are amongst the most studied in British Empire philately, the melancholy “Widows Weeds” design of 1893, the grandeur a few years later of the 1897 Jubilee series which riskily placed a young and old Victoria alongside each other, the spectacular engravings which dominated Canadian stamp design through much of the 20th Century and the beautiful modern stamps which surprise and delight still.
+Amongst the most studied in British Empire philately include the melancholy “Widows Weeds” design of 1893, the grandeur of the 1897 Jubilee series which riskily places a young and old Victoria alongside each other.
+In addition, the spectacular engravings which dominated stamp design through much of the 20th Century.